-Kevin Booth (he/him/his) is a visual artist and writer, creative fields to which he came by way of the theatre.
+Hi, I’m Kevin Booth (he/him/his), a visual artist and writer – creative fields I have come to via the theatre.

-His first show, Blur Queer Lines, at the gallery Estudio Mahi Toi in Barcelona, was held in June 2022.
-View the works here.
+My first art show, Blur Queer Lines, at the gallery Estudio Mahi Toi in Barcelona, was held in June 2022.
+You can view the works here.

-This was an initial early milestone in his artistic trajectory.
-Having been obsessed with and writing about visual art for years in his novels and non-fiction, he took the plunge into the practical, reviving a passion from adolescence.
-The decision to study oil painting at Escola Massana, Barcelona (2018) was key to reigniting this vocation.
+This was an initial early milestone in my artistic trajectory.
+Having been obsessed with and writing about visual art for years in my novels and non-fiction, I finally took a plunge into the practical, reviving a passion from my adolescence.
+The decision to study oil painting at Escola Massana in Barcelona (2018) was key to rekindling this vocation.

-His visual art practice encompasses oils, inks and drawing.
-In exploring what it is to be male, gay and sexual, the artistic persona, Domitorus, allows the artist to tackle more explicit erotic and fetish themes.
+My visual art practice encompasses oils, inks and drawing.
+In exploring what it is to be male, gay and sexual, my alter artistic persona, Domitorus, lets me tackle more explicit, erotic and fetish themes.

 Artist statement

-The two main strands of Kevin Booth’s working exploration are oils and coloured inks, using other media, such as gold leaf, as needed.
+The two main strands of my working exploration are oils and coloured inks, using other media, including gold leaf, as needed.
 Light and saturated colour are both fundamental.

-When working with inks, he allows the colours to mix wet in an anarchic bleeding and fusion of pigments, while exploring the differing textures of various grounds, including paper, gesso and acrylic.
+When working with inks, I let the colours mix wet in an anarchic bleeding and fusing of pigment, while exploring the differing textures of various grounds, such as paper, gesso and acrylic.

 Solo shows (most recent first)